 How would it affect your business if your most lucrative customers recommended you to all their friends?

-That first week, with a minimal 3 requests a day, is 15 reminders.
+That first week, with a minimal three requests a day, that equates to you having to send out 15 reminders.
 Unless someone provided a review, which can happen, most will need a reminder or two.
-So if you send 15 requests in a week, which is on the low side, and you’re 3 weeks into the process, you now need to send reminders for the past requests.
+So, if you send 15 requests in a week (which is on the low side) and you’re three weeks into the process, you now need to send reminders for the past requests.
 Without getting too deep into the math, that quickly becomes 50 emails to send per week.

 Timing is extremely important when asking for reviews.
 When a customer doesn't leave a review, it doesn't necessarily mean they didn't love your product or service.
 They may be absolutely thrilled.
 It may be the best purchase they've made in months.
 But you just contacted them at the wrong time.
-Maybe they were busy, or just don't feel like typing a review at that moment.
+Maybe they were busy, or just didn't feel like typing a review at that moment.

 If your customer loves your product or service, they're most likely excited about it right after receiving it.
 Presenting a review invitation as soon as possible after the transaction is completed increases your response rates significantly.